otaviocc/MicroClient/README.md

 }
 ```

-In the example above, the response object is `PostsResponse`, a type which conforms to `Decodable`.

 The `NetworkRequest` allows custom encoders and decoders for the request, overriding the default ones from the `NetworkConfiguration`.

 ```swift